hierynomus/license-gradle-plugin/README.md

 - includes(Collection<String> patterns) -- Add ANT style patterns to include files into license absence reporting and license application

 ### File Types
 Supported by default: java, groovy, js, css, xml, dtd, xsd, html, htm, xsl, fml, apt, properties, sh, txt, bat, cmd, sql, jsp, ftl, xhtml, vm, jspx, gsp, json.
-Complete list can be found in <a href="http://code.google.com/p/maven-license-plugin/wiki/SupportedFormats">SupportedFormats</a> page of the parent project.
+Complete list can be found in the parent project at http://code.mycila.com/license-maven-plugin/#supported-comment-types.

 ### Recognizing other file types.
 An extensive list of formats and mappings are available by default, see the SupportedFormats link above.
 Occasionally a project might need to add a mapping to a unknown file type to an existing comment style.